zsqu4re/16831-F25-HW/hw1/installation.md

 	cd <path_to_hw1>
 	$ pip install -e .
 	```
+Note: if you run into a `DependencyNotInstalled` error with GLIBC, run `conda install -c conda-forge libstdcxx-ng>=14 libgcc-ng>=14 -y` after creating the conda env and before installing the packages (between step 3 and 4).

 This conda environment requires activating it every time you open a new terminal (in order to run code), but the benefit is that the required dependencies for this codebase will not affect existing/other versions of things on your computer.
 This stand-alone environment will have everything that is necessary.